PROJECT NOTES — OPEN

 This site is not just a home for the podcast.
 It is a living record of the project's creation.

 As Fata Organa is written, scored, and produced, this site updates in real time.
-The archive contains documents that serve double duty: they are production materials — sound design notes, terminology guides, structural outlines — and they are world-building artifacts, presented as recovered documents from inside the story's world.
+The field manuals are documents that serve double duty: they are production materials — sound design notes, terminology guides, structural outlines — and they are world-building artifacts, presented as recovered research documents from inside the story's world.
 The line between the two is intentionally thin.
 A sound manual that describes how I approach audio production is also a field guide to acoustic phenomena inside the Containment Zone.
 Both readings are true.

-The archive is gated by a spoiler clearance system — set your level to the number of episodes you've listened to, and the documents redact themselves accordingly.
+The field manuals are gated by a spoiler clearance system — set your level to the number of episodes you've listened to, and the documents redact themselves accordingly.
 This way, the lore deepens as you progress through the transmissions without getting ahead of the story.